rdf4cpp/rdf4cpp/docs/source/t_node_storage.rst

  - `NodeStorage` is the central proxy class for `Node` storage backend.
  - `INodeStorage` is an abstract class that node storage backends must implement.
- - Identifiers for Nodes and their properties are found in :doc:`NodeBackendHandle`
+ - Identifiers for Nodes and their properties are found in :doc:`t_NodeBackendHandle`
  - A reference implementation of a thread-safe node storage backend based on `tsl::sparse_map` is provided at :class:`rdf4cpp::rdf::storage::node::reference_node_storage::ReferenceNodeStorageBackend`
- - :doc:`node_storage_view` contains proxy classes to access information about a node stored in an implementation-specific backend.
+ - :doc:`t_node_storage_view` contains proxy classes to access information about a node stored in an implementation-specific backend.

 Requirements for `INodeStorage` Implementations